aimms/how-to/Articles/599/599-Integrating-Python-Service-with-AIMMS-Client.rst

 .. code-block:: python
     :linenos:

-    # Acually an observation has many attributes, but we use only these two here.
+    # Usually an observation has many attributes, but we use only these two here.
     class Observation(BaseModel):
         comment: str  # An observed text
         target: int  # A verified zero / one whether this text is considered toxic.